Tippoo The Tiger of Mysore

 This is one of Tippoo's sabers and it's got the typical tiger hilt with the tiger's heads and very unusually the tiger striped Damascus steel blade.
 This would have been one of his personal swords and no doubt he used it.

 It's a strange mixture isn't it, a very ferocious individual with a very strong aesthetic sense?
-Yes well he was a highly artistic and enlightened ruler.

 When Tippoo rode into battle he was proceeded by splendid banners, once more proclaiming his tiger motif to the trembling world.
 On the canon manufactured at his own foundries Tippoo also made his mark.